 The message you want displayed needs to be typed in all on one line (it will wrap in the displayed message box).
 If AutoContinue is not specified or it is set to 0 (zero), the AutoContinue function will be disabled and you will need to click the Proceed button after connecting the drive.

 If the AutoContinue option is used, you will need to create a file named drvnotify.txt in the root folder of the drive.
 A sample file is included for wd320.
 The file is just a standard text file and can be created using the Windows Notepad program.
 It just needs to contain the drive value (wd320, in this example).
+With v1.2.3 or later, the drvnotify.txt file can contain multiple drive values (one per line).
+This allows the same drive to be used with different Drive Notify settings (different messages, options, etc.).

 When the AutoContinue option is used, it functions in the following way: When Drive Notify is called, it looks for the drive specified (in this example, J:).
 If it doesn't find the drive, it waits.
 If it finds the drive, it looks for the drvnotify.txt file in the root folder.
-If it finds the file, it reads the first line and checks if it's the desired drive (in this example, wd320).
+If it finds the file, it reads it and checks if it's the desired drive (in this example, wd320).
 If it isn't a match, the program continues to wait.
 If it is a match, the program will continue automatically.
 Using this method allows multiple drives to use the same drive letter and still be detected as separate drives for backup purposes.

 Here is more detailed information on the Drive Notify options.